 Share this Article

 First up, you’re going to need to find a place, and Brick Underground has tips on how to rent an apartment in New York City, a crash-course guide to apartment hunting, and our best advice for finding and negotiating renter concessions, which are incentives aimed at getting you to sign a lease.
-They can include a free month or two, longer lease options, or free building amenities that normally cost extra.

 The broker fee

 While you certainly can apartment hunt on your own, it can be beneficial to use a real estate broker to help you navigate the city’s rental market if you’re from out of town.

 Agents know the city, its neighborhoods, and vet available apartments, so they can tailor the hunt to suit your needs and budget.
 Plus, they can guide you through the application process, and spare you the stress of dealing directly with a management company.

 Such guidance, however, is going to cost you a broker fee (some landlords pay the fee as an enticement—you find more “owner-paid” broker fees these days).
 That fee can be between 12 to 15 percent of the annual rent, Rory Bolger, a broker at Compass says.